(65407) 2002 RP120

-' (provisional designation ') is a trans-Neptunian object and damocloid from the outer Solar System.
+' is a trans-Neptunian object and damocloid from the outer Solar System.
 Its orbit is retrograde and comet-like, and has a high eccentricity.
 It was discovered on 4 September 2002 by astronomers with the LONEOS survey at Anderson Mesa Station, Arizona, in the United States.
 The unusual object measures approximately 14.6 km in diameter and is likely elongated in shape.
 It is a slow rotator and potentially a tumbler as well.
 The object was probably ejected from the ecliptic by Neptune.

 Orbit and classification

 is a member of the damocloids, with a retrograde orbit and a negative T_{Jupiter} of −0.8340.
 It is also a trans-Neptunian object, as its orbit has a semi-major axis larger than that of Neptune (30.1 AU).
 The Minor Planet Center lists it as a critical object, centaur, and (other) unusual minor planet due to an orbital eccentricity of more than 0.5.

 It orbits the Sun at a distance of 2.5–105 AU once every 396 years (semi-major axis of 53.92 AU).
 Its orbit has an eccentricity of 0.95 and an inclination of 119° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken by Astrovirtel at ESO's La Silla Observatory in February 2001, or 19 months prior to its official discovery observation at Anderson Mesa.